telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-linux.md

 Now let's add more elegance to Fiddler Everywhere and change its default Light theme with the Dark one&mdash;just go to the **Themes** menu, select the Dark theme, and click **Save**.
 That's it!

-## Step 4: Capture Secure Traffic
+## Step 4: Install Fiddler Certificate Authority

 Fiddler Everywhere can capture all HTTP and HTTPS traffic between your computer and the Internet from virtually any application that supports a system proxy.

 However, you can only track non-secure HTTP system traffic with Fiddler Everywhere by default.
-Therefore, to capture HTTPS system traffic, you'll have to install and trust the Fiddler root certificate.
+Therefore, to capture HTTPS system traffic, you'll have to install and trust the Fiddler root CA (certificate authority).
 As the Linux distributions use different security features and approaches for trusting a root certificate, Fiddler Everywhere enables you to export the certificate and manually import it into your Linux OS.

 >important The approach for trusting the Fiddler root certificate in the tutorial below assumes that your Linux distribution uses the `dkpg-reconfigure` command.
 If this is not the case, refer to the article on [configuring the Fiddler certificate on Fedora, CentOS, and RedHat]({%slug fiddler-fedora-centos%}).